The Wolf Spider female is an ardent caretaker of her young, demonstrating a devotion not commonly seen in arachnids.

 A mottled brown color, the Wolf Spider hunts at night, spending the daytime hiding in a burrow under stones, logs, or other undisturbed places.
 The earthy coloring makes them difficult to see in forests and lawns even in the daytime.
 They have been known to burrow in homes at times.
 Their large size makes them intimidating and feared.
 They are known to deliver a painful bite when handled, but their venom is not medically dangerous to humans.
 Given their size, one can imagine the fangs are also proportionately large, adding to the pain of a bite.
 Wolf Spiders have reflective eyes.
 This quality is best seen at night.
 Shining a flashlight at one reveals its location.

 After mating in the fall, males die and females overwinter.
 They lay their eggs in the spring and bundle them in a sac spun from her spider silk.
 She guards this sac and may be seen moving it to safer locations.
-Once hatched, the small spiderlings climb on the back of the female and spend the summer there.
+Once hatched, the small spiderlings climb on the back of the mother and spend the summer there.
 Like adults, young spiders also have reflective eyes.
 When a mother and her offspring are seen at night with a flashlight, the multitude of staring eyes on her back looks like a glittering jewel or disco ball.
 The young spiders grow in size while piggy-backing on the mother.
 Both mother and spiderlings overwinter together.
 The next summer, the spiderlings reach full size and maturity, leaving the mother and starting life on their own.